-Have you even taken a break from social media?
+Have you ever taken a break from social media?
 It has completely changed the way we live.
-It’s been over a decade of constant and fast paced growth for social media and the more popular it becomes, the more our lives shift to stay “on trend.”
+It’s been over a decade of constant and fast-paced growth for social media and the more popular it becomes, the more our lives shift to stay “on-trend.”

 We get everything from news to entertainment to interaction with our loved ones through social media.
 According to studies from 2018, Facebook alone reaches 97% of people between the age of 18-34 and each person spends more than 1000 minutes per month on the site.
 That’s just Facebook.

 WHY I TOOK A BREAK FROM SOCIAL MEDIA